pytest-dev/pytest/doc/en/skipping.rst

 .. _skipping:

-Skip and xfail: dealing with tests that can not succeed
+Skip and xfail: dealing with tests that cannot succeed
 =====================================================================

 If you have test functions that cannot be run on certain platforms